liuhongjiang/hexotech/source/_posts/2016-12-23-setup-your-own-ca.md

 Now copy the new.key to the www.key file and you’re done.
 Next time you restart the web server, it should not prompt you for the passphrase.

+## Acknowledge

+Thanks to Jack (甯尤刚) to point out serveral errors of this article.

 ## Reference